-Furthermore, cardio workouts burn calories, and in conjunction with diet creates a bigger calorie deficit.
-It is a combination which leads to greater long-term weight loss.8 Therefore, cardiovascular exercise plays a key role in losing excess body weight, keeping the weight off after weight loss, and maintaining a healthy body weight.910
+Cardio workouts burn calories, and in conjunction with diet creates a bigger calorie deficit.
+It is a combination which leads to greater long-term weight loss.1 Therefore, cardiovascular exercise plays a key role in losing excess body weight, keeping the weight off after weight loss, and maintaining a healthy body weight.23

-Striking a balance between interval training and steady state workouts is ideal for people with this body type, as it will test the heart, lungs, musculature and energy systems in different ways.
+Striking a balance between a type of workout called high-intensity interval training (HIIT) and more moderate workouts is ideal for people with this body type, as it will test the heart, lungs, musculature and energy systems in different ways.
 A comprehensive approach will result in faster weight loss, superior fitness, and a wider spectrum of health benefits.1213

 If you haven’t exercised for a considerable period, start at about 60% of maximum heart rate (MHR).
 Slowly increase intensity and workout duration as your athletic ability improves.